 User Import/ Export and Credentials

-Exported User lists also contain the software 2nd-factor ID and Moving Factor, and have a placeholder for the 20-byte secret that you can specify for new user Import, though a secret is created for new Accounts when one isn't provided.
+Exported User lists also contain the software 2nd-factor ID and Moving Factor, and the 20-byte secret is created for new Accounts.
+Refer to the article, Import/ Export Users, for details.

 Credentials in :Assess Reports